JuanpiB/OST4GIS-week10/assignment/README.md

 any library not explicitly covered in class) for functions/uses which you'd like to explore.
 Briefly describe how you might use them.

+I am hoping to use leaflet, jQuery and underscore functions.

 ## Design spec

 #### User experience

 At a high level, how do you expect people to use your application?
 - Who are the users?

+Residents of the city but mainly public officials and policy makers.

 - What do they gain from your application' use?

+A way to prioritize projects and understand their transportation and infrastructure needs.

 - Are there any website/application examples in the wild to which you can compare your final?

 #### Layouts and visual design